mazwat/mazwat.github.io/arduino-lm.md

 Pulse width modulation is a great method of controlling the amount of power delivered to a load without dissipating any wasted power.
 PWM is ideal control the speed of a fan or to dim the brightness of DC lamps or LED's.
 If you need to control it, then use Pulse Width Modulation to do it.

-Essentially, like using the electrical pulses like morse code to transmit a specific message through the electrical power itself.
+Essentially, it's using electrical pulses like morse code to transmit a specific message through the electrical power itself.

 If you are using a PWM device with Arduino you connect them to the pins marked with **~**.
-In figure 8 you can see them as pins - 3,5
+In figure 8 you can see them as pins - 3,5,69,10,11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTM1MjA1LDc5NTQyODI2Miw5MTg5OT
+eyJoaXN0b3J5IjpbLTMwMjIwNDg0MCw3OTU0MjgyNjIsOTE4OT
-A3NzMsMTc2MzQ5MDAsNTM4OTY0NjkxLDYwNzE4NjUzMiwtNDc2
+kwNzczLDE3NjM0OTAwLDUzODk2NDY5MSw2MDcxODY1MzIsLTQ3
-Nzk0NjIwLDEwMjAwMzgyMzQsLTIwNzM1MDUwNDksMTA3NjE0ND
+Njc5NDYyMCwxMDIwMDM4MjM0LC0yMDczNTA1MDQ5LDEwNzYxND
-IwOCwxMDE3NzE4NjcxLDExNjk3NzA1MTcsMTcyNDEwNjkyMSwt
+QyMDgsMTAxNzcxODY3MSwxMTY5NzcwNTE3LDE3MjQxMDY5MjEs
-MTYzNzc2OTc4OCwtMTMzNDgwMjM5NywxNTQwODcxNzcyLC0yMj
+LTE2Mzc3Njk3ODgsLTEzMzQ4MDIzOTcsMTU0MDg3MTc3MiwtMj
-A2OTUyMDQsLTE4Nzc0OTQwNDAsNzAxMTQzOTg3LC04OTQwMzUw
+IwNjk1MjA0LC0xODc3NDk0MDQwLDcwMTE0Mzk4NywtODk0MDM1
-NDddfQ==
+MDQ3XX0=
 -->